ice-lab/icestore/README.md

 Please refer to the `todos.spec.js` file in the above sandbox for complete reference.

 ## Best Practice

 ### Never mutate state outside actions

-Icestore enforce all the mutations to state can only ouccr in action methods.
+icestore enforce all the mutations to state can only ouccr in action methods.
 It will not take effect and throw error when mutate state directly outside actions(eg. in view component).
 It will cause your mutation logic hard to trace and imposible to test if let mutation scatterd around view component other than store.

 ```javascript
   // store.js